braduljasti/Solar-System-Simulation/README.md

-##Solar System Simulation 🌌
+# Solar-System-Simulation
-A dynamic 3D simulation of the solar system built using OpenGL and C++.
+Solar System Simulation 🌌 A dynamic 3D simulation of the solar system built using OpenGL and C++.

 Features:
 Frame Rate Limitation: Smooth execution limited to 60 frames per second.